TOP 10 AUTO BODY TOOLS FOR BEGINNERS

 5. Sheet Metal Brake

 Do you need to make curved sheet metal shapes?
-A stretcher and shrinker can put curves into your sheet metal with ease.
+A stretcher and shrinker can put curves into your sheet metal super easy.

 We use the Eastwood Shrinker and Stretcher Kit which can also be mounted directly into a welding table borehole with just one bolt.